 Luke sat at his desk reviewing his case files.
-It had been ten days since Husken gave him his last chance ultimatum and, while that is not a lengthy time frame as far as criminal investigations go, he should have something to work on by now, but he has nothing.
+It had been ten days since Husken gave him his last chance ultimatum and, while that was not a lengthy time frame as far as criminal investigations go, he should've had something to work on by now, but he had nothing.
 He was no closer to solving this latest case, let alone the other three he already had on his books.

-The stress and pressures of the day’s work combined with the lack of physical activity from having sat at his desk most of the day was finally starting to take its toll.
-He struggled to remain focused and he fought to keep his eyes open.
+The stress and pressures of the day’s work combined with the lack of physical activity from having sat at his desk most of the day finally started to take its toll.
+He struggled to remain focused.
+He fought to keep his eyes open.